Guided progressive reconstructive imaging: a new quantization-based framework for low-dose, high-throughput and real-time analytical ptychography: Conclusion

 \section{Conclusion}

-The GPRI framework \cite{LalandecRobert2025a} offers a fundamentally new paradigm for ptychography, and constitutes a step forward in the wider field of computational imaging.
-In particular, its underlying quantization-based description represents an intrinsic revision of the manner in which an acquisition of scattering patterns is considered.
-This has major implications on the practical implementation of well-established analytical solutions.
+The GPRI framework \cite{LalandecRobert2025a} offers a new paradigm for ptychography, and constitutes a step forward in the wider field of computational imaging.
+In particular, its underlying quantization-based description represents an intrinsic revision of the manner in which an acquisition of diffraction patterns is considered.

-In this work, a formulation for the successive treatment of received detection events was introduced.
+In this publication, a formulation for the successive treatment of received detection events was introduced.
 Specifically, their individual contributions take the form of pre-calculated kernel-limited guide functions, only dependent on instrumental parameters.
 This essential notion could be used to demonstrate a novel implementation of the Wigner distribution deconvolution method.
-In parallel, this was also done for the SBI and iCoM approaches, as shown in appendix.
-Finally, a verification was conducted using simulated data.
-There, a result identical to that of a conventional WDD implementation was obtained, with high benefits in terms of calculation time and memory requirements.
+In parallel, this was also done for the SBI and iCoM approaches, as shown in appendix 2.

+Additionally, a verification was conducted using simulated diffraction patterns.
+There, a result showing identical dose-efficiency and performance to that of a conventional WDD implementation was obtained, with high benefits in terms of calculation time and memory requirements.
+A comparable application using the SFPA approach \cite{LalandecRobert2025} was provided in appendix 3.
+This was pursued with a demonstration on experimental event-driven data, encompassing a treatment of single patterns with sub-$\mu$s durations, very large fields of view and atomic resolution.
+Those results lead the way for a future integration in routine measurements.

-In further works, the usage of GPRI-based phase contrast will be explored in cutting-edge applications.
-Crucially, its combination with rapidly improving detector technologies is expected to induce major changes in the common practices of the field.
+Within following works, the usage of GPRI-based phase contrast will be explored in cutting-edge applications.
+Crucially, its combination with rapidly improving detector technologies is expected to induce changes in the common practices of the field.
 That is because this framework complements existing iterative algorithms, filling a major methodological gap, and provides real-time measurement capacities with reproducible behavior at very low radiation doses.
 Given the increasing importance of ptychographic techniques across a variety of research fields, GPRI is foreseen to have an impact far beyond the scope of electron microscopy.